-School Library Media Section of the New York Library Association - The purpose of SLMS, organized in 1944, is to lead in advancing the profession; to encourage, promote, and advocate the interest of school library media programs, school library media specialists and school library systems; and to ensure that each student becomes an active reader, responsible information seeker, and critical thinker.
+Section of School Librarians (SSL) of the New York Library Association - The purpose of SSL, originally organized as the School Library Medis Section (SLMS) in 1944, is to lead in advancing the profession; to encourage, promote, and advocate the interest of school library media programs, school library media specialists and school library systems; and to ensure that each student becomes an active reader, responsible information seeker, and critical thinker.

 School Library System Association of New York State

 School Library Systems are a collection of state-aided programs sponsored by each BOCES or 'Big 5' city school district.
 They provide vital library and information resources to public and nonpublic schools throughout the state.
 Each system operates under a state approved plan of service to provide:

 - leadership and training through professional development activities

 - assistance with resource-sharing among its member school libraries

 - access and training in technology for information literacy skills

 - assistance and direction with cooperative collection development of school library materials